ObsidianLabs/Black-IDE/README.md

 Ethereum Studio automatically stores contract ABI after deployment and generate above lists of write methods, data retrieval, event query and their corresponding parameter forms.
 For more information on ABI, please refer to [ABI Storage](#abi-storage).

-Next, let's open the `GLDToken` contract we deployed moments ago to demo how to access contract with Contract Inspector.
+Now, let's open the `GLDToken` contract we deployed moments ago to demo how to access contract with Contract Inspector.

 First, select *transfer* method from the drop-down list on the left column. *Transfer* method moves a specified amount of token from one address to another.
 We need to populate the parameter form to complete the transaction: